We are very pleased that you are thinking of visiting us at our Chichester meeting.

 We appreciate that visiting anywhere for the first time can be a bit scary, so we try to make our meetings as welcoming and friendly as possible.
 We have designed this page to try and help answer any questions you may have beforehand.
 If you have any questions that are not answered on this page, please email us at info@GraceChurchTogether.org.uk

 We meet in Chichester High School every Sunday.
 The High School has several car parks at the front of the school.
 You can park in any of these and a steward will then direct you towards our meeting hall.
-There are also a few car parking places right next to the entrance door, if you are in a wheelchair or are unable to walk very far please ask the car park steward to direct you to these places.
+There will also be flags and signs to help you find where the main meeting is.

 The meeting starts at 11am and finishes at about 12:30pm.
 Tea, coffee and biscuits are usually available (free of charge) from about 10:30am onwards and again after the meeting.
 So do please come and have a chat and get to know a few people either before or after the meeting.